 - Make sure they are National Sanitation Foundation and UL approved.

-Buying a walk-in cooler or walk-in freezer can be a large investment.
-Make sure you are totally informed before making a decision.
-Make sure you buy what you need and not what a salesperson is trying to sell you.
-Remember you are the one that will have to live with the walk-in you choose.
+Buying a walk-in cooler or walk-in freezer can be a big investment, so make sure you are completely informed before deciding what to get.
+Be careful to buy what you need and not what a salesperson is trying to sell you.
+Remember, you are the one that will have to live with the walk-in you choose.
 Good Shopping!